dotnet/docs/docs/core/diagnostics/distributed-tracing.md

 For third-party telemetry collection services, follow the setup instructions provided by the vendor.

-## Built-in Activities emitted by .NET
+## Built-in activities emitted by .NET

-For a comprehensive list of Activities built into .NET see [Built-in Activities in .NET](distributed-tracing-builtin-activities.md).
+For a comprehensive list of activities built into .NET see [Built-in activities in .NET](distributed-tracing-builtin-activities.md).

 ## Getting started for .NET library developers